Official UFO

 Like all good stories, Richard’s come from an impeccable source which unfortunately cannot be named.
 High-ranking CIA – that’s all that needs to be said.

 Apollo 10, he claims, filmed a monolith on the moon.
-The astronauts – Stafford, Cernan and Young – believed it could ww5act as a communication beacon.
+The astronauts – Stafford, Cernan and Young – believed it could act as a communication beacon.
 Its origin was undoubtedly extraterrestrial – there was even a map on the side, identifying the home solar system.

 In 1972 a prototype space shuttle on an unofficial mission flew to retrieve the monolith.
 Scientists including astronomer Carl Sagan and security chief William Stubblebine examined it.
 Like all good alien monoliths, it didn’t like to be meddled with, and at least one technician died on the spot.